The Critical Role of a Clinical Facilitator in Community Support Services

 Applying Adult Learning Principles

-Self-directed Learning: Empowering staff to take responsibility for their professional development.
+Self-Directed Learning: Empowering staff to take responsibility for their professional development.

 Experiential Learning: Using practical, hands-on training methods.